-Plans for a pediatric pathology fellowship program at Washington University were initiated in the early 1990’s by Dr. Louis P. Dehner, Head of the Division of Surgical Pathology at that time.
-The fellowship was designed for a one year length of training, with a position for one fellow each year.
-The educational goals, which have been maintained throughout the history of the fellowship, have been to provide subspecialty training for a career in pediatric pathology that enables the trainee to practice in the setting of a children’s hospital, university or large multi-specialty practice.
+Plans for a pediatric pathology fellowship program at Washington University were initiated in the early 1990s by Louis P. Dehner, MD, Head of the Division of Surgical Pathology at that time.
+The fellowship was designed for a one-year length of training, with a position for one fellow each year.
+The educational goals, which have been maintained throughout the history of the fellowship, have been to provide sub-specialty training for a career in pediatric pathology that enables the trainee to practice in the setting of a children’s hospital, university or large multi-specialty practice.

 The pediatric pathology fellowship was given provisional accreditation effective July 1, 1995, with Dr. Dehner as Program Director.
-At that time, Dr. Emile Unanue was chairman of the department.
-The program obtained full accreditation in November, 1998.
-In 2006, Dr. Skip Virgin became chairman of the department, and in October, 2008, Dr. Frances White took over as Program Director.
+At that time, Emil Unanue, MD was chair of the department.
+The program obtained full accreditation in November 1998.
+In 2006, Skip Virgin, MD, PhD became chair of the department, and in October 2008, Frances White, MD took over as Program Director.

-Training for the fellowship occurs in the state of the art facilities of Washington University School of Medicine/Barnes Jewish Hospital/St. Louis Children’s Hospital.
+Training for the fellowship occurs in state-of-the-art facilities at Washington University School of Medicine/Barnes-Jewish Hospital/St. Louis Children’s Hospital.
 The Pediatric Pathology section is located in the 680,000 square-foot BJC Institute of Health (BJCIH) at Washington University School of Medicine which is an 11-story research building housing laboratories and support facilities and is Washington University’s largest building

 Applicants must have an MD degree (or foreign equivalent with ECFMG certification) and 3 to 4 years training in anatomic or anatomic and clinical pathology in an ACGME accredited program.